 Take the stress out of your family Thanksgiving (or Friendsgiving) dinner with this simple trick that yields the perfect turkey roast - crispy skin and deliciously tender meat.
 We also included a printable roasting chart below.

-o matter how much you plan ahead and believe you found that easy, stress-free recipe for the perfect turkey roast, you always end up thinking: if at least the skin was crispy, the meat more tender, and where is that golden color?
+No matter how much you plan and believe you found that easy, stress-free recipe for the perfect turkey roast, you always end up thinking: if at least the skin was crispy, the meat more tender, and where is that golden color?

 All you want is delicious results without losing your mind.
 Is that too much to ask?
 Trust me, I get it!

 For years I've been trying to come up with different, more unique turkey recipes for my family.
 I served it brined and smoked, and even made a turducken one year, just to name a few.